 - Value mentorship, community, and industry connections

-Here’s what you should do next
+Thinking about a coding bootcamp?
+Here’s what you should do next!

 Deciding if a coding bootcamp is right for you is only the beginning.

 Next, you want to research programs, talk with those who work at the bootcamp you are interested in, and connect with past students.
 Make sure to familiarize yourself with their terms as well as refund policy (if they have any).
-This kind of diligent research applies for both online and in-person programs.
+This kind of diligent research applies to both online and in-person programs.